Just 0.7% of land hosts one-third of unique, endangered species, study

 You would have to travel back 24 million years on the tree of life to find the red panda’s nearest common ancestor with another living species, a group of animals that includes weasels and racoons.
 Red pandas are listed as endangered on the IUCN Red List, so if they go extinct, an entire branch on the tree of life would be wiped out.

-Researchers set out to find the most taxonomically unique and endangered species living in areas where human pressure may force them into extinction, like the red panda.
+Researchers set out to find the most taxonomically unique and living in areas where human pressure may force them into extinction, like the red panda.
 They wanted to identify so-called EDGE Zones, or places with evolutionarily distinct (ED) species that are globally endangered (GE).

 The researchers focused on tetrapods — vertebrates with four legs.
 They investigated more than 33,000 species worldwide and identified 25 priority tetrapod EDGE Zones across 33 countries.
 Together, these EDGE Zones account for just 0.72% of the world’s land surface, but they harbor around one-third of the world’s EDGE tetrapod species.
 Roughly half of those species are endemic, found nowhere else on Earth.